-If your subtenants request for proof that they are registered with HDB, you may print a confirmation letter showing the names of all authorised subtenants listed in the flat, after log-in with your Sing Pass at www.hdb.gov.sg/subletting, via Subletting of Whole Flat > Enquiry on Subtenants.
-Alternatively, you may use our ‘Enquiry on Authorised Subtenants’ e-Service to assure your subtenants that they have been registered with HDB.
+If your tenants request for proof that they are registered with HDB, you may print a confirmation letter showing the names of all authorised tenants listed in your flat.
+Log-in with your SingPass at www.hdb.gov.sg/rentingout, via Renting Out of Whole Flat > Enquiry on Tenants.
+Alternatively, you may use our ‘Enquiry on Authorised Tenants’ service to assure your tenants that they have been registered with HDB.

-Unauthorised subletting of flat
+Unauthorised renting out of flat

 Our flats are meant for homeowners to live in.
-The terms and conditions for subletting help ensure a conducive and harmonious living environment in HDB estates.
+The terms and conditions help ensure a conducive and harmonious living environment in HDB estates.
 Singaporean citizens have to meet all the eligibility conditions and obtain our written approval by submitting an online application.

 We take a very serious view of unauthorised rental and will not hesitate to take action against errant flat owners who flout the rules.
 Even if you have obtained approval to rent out your flat, you should conduct regular checks to ensure that the rules and regulations are met.